-If your recipe calls for Himalayan salt, can you use sea salt?
-Can you use sea salt instead of Himalayan salt?
+If your recipe calls for one, can you use the other?

 Both Himalayan salt and sea salt consist mostly of sodium chloride.
 This means that both are effective for giving your food the taste of salt.
 You can use either one in place of the other if all you want is the flavor.

 The texture is one of the main ways in which Himalayan salt differ.
 The crystals of Himalayan salt are typically very dry, whereas the crystals of some sea salts are moist.
 When used as a finishing salt, pink salt tends to absorb moisture from food because it is so dry.
 The moisture it draws out causes it to melt away.
 Moist sea salts tend to last longer since they do not absorb water as quickly.

 Sea salt may not be a great substitute for Himalayan salt if you want the salt to dissolve quickly.
 Similarly, Himalayan salt may not be a good substitute if you want a finishing salt that sticks around to add a crunchy texture to dishes.